 Reason 5: Organic allows more to flourish on farmland

-"When you see the word organic on something, it means you're eating food that's more real."
+"When you see the word 'organic' on a food product, it means you're eating food that has been grown as naturally as possible."

 Reason 6: Pesticides are the true pests